Azure/azure-powershell/src/ResourceManager/EventGrid/Commands.EventGrid/help/New-AzEventGridSubscription.md

 To create an event subscription to the currently selected Azure subscription, specify the event subscription name and the destination endpoint.
 To create an event subscription to a resource group, specify the resource group name in addition to the event subscription name and the destination endpoint.
 To create an event subscription to an Azure Event Grid topic, specify the topic name as well.
 To create an event subscription to a supported Azure resource, specify the full resource ID of the resource.
-To view the list of supported types, run the Get-AzureRmEventGridTopicType cmdlet.
+To view the list of supported types, run the Get-AzEventGridTopicType cmdlet.

 ## EXAMPLES

 ### Example 1
 ```
-PS C:\> New-AzureRmEventGridSubscription -ResourceGroup MyResourceGroup -TopicName Topic1 -Endpoint https://requestb.in/19qlscd1 -EventSubscriptionName EventSubscription1
+PS C:\> New-AzEventGridSubscription -ResourceGroup MyResourceGroup -TopicName Topic1 -Endpoint https://requestb.in/19qlscd1 -EventSubscriptionName EventSubscription1
 ```

 Creates a new event subscription \`EventSubscription1\` to an Azure Event Grid topic \`Topic1\` in resource group \`MyResourceGroupName\` with the webhook destination endpoint https://requestb.in/19qlscd1.
 This event subscription uses default filters.

 ### Example 2
 ```
-PS C:\> New-AzureRmEventGridSubscription -ResourceGroup MyResourceGroupName -Endpoint https://requestb.in/19qlscd1 -EventSubscriptionName EventSubscription1
+PS C:\> New-AzEventGridSubscription -ResourceGroup MyResourceGroupName -Endpoint https://requestb.in/19qlscd1 -EventSubscriptionName EventSubscription1
 ```

 Creates a new event subscription \`EventSubscription1\` to a resource group \`MyResourceGroupName\` with the webhook destination endpoint https://requestb.in/19qlscd1.
 This event subscription uses default filters.

 ### Example 3
 ```
-PS C:\> New-AzureRmEventGridSubscription -Endpoint https://requestb.in/19qlscd1 -EventSubscriptionName EventSubscription1
+PS C:\> New-AzEventGridSubscription -Endpoint https://requestb.in/19qlscd1 -EventSubscriptionName EventSubscription1
 ```

 Creates a new event subscription \`EventSubscription1\` to the currently selected Azure subscription with the webhook destination endpoint https://requestb.in/19qlscd1.
 This event subscription uses default filters.